ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

 Idempotency is important in building fault-tolerant HTTP APIs.
 An HTTP request method is considered `idempotent` if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
 Per {{!RFC9110}}, the methods `OPTIONS`, `HEAD`, `GET`, `PUT` and `DELETE` are idempotent while methods `POST` and `PATCH` are not.

 Let's say a client of an HTTP API wants to create (or update) a resource using a `POST` method.
 Repeating the request multiple times can result in duplication or incorrect updates.
 Consider a scenario where the client sent a `POST` request to the server, but the request timed out.
-The client does not know if the resource was created (or updated), because it does not know when the timeout occured from the server's perspective.
+The client is left uncertain about the status of the resource.
+It doesn't know if the resource was created or updated, or if the server even completed processing the request.
 Furthermore, the client does not know if it can safely retry the request.

 ##  Notational Conventions